Flag Malaysia / Burma Flag

 This map shows whether countries import more from Malaysia or Burma.
 Each country is colored based on the difference in imports they receive from Malaysia and Burma or the difference in the growth in imports.

-In 2019, no countries were registered that imported more from Burma than from Malaysia.
+In 2023, countries that imported more from Burma than Malaysia included Andorra ($3.07M).

 Comparative Advantage Malaysia - Burma